LiaScript/docs/README.md

 There are a couple of problems that we currently see in the creation of [Open educational resources (OER)](https://en.wikipedia.org/wiki/Open_educational_resources).
-One of them is isolation, that means people, who want to create content, are seldomly connected via the applied technologies, instead, they are separated by platforms, authoring tools and used core technologies (programming languages).
+One of them is isolation, that means people, who want to create content, are seldom connected via the applied technologies, instead, they are separated by platforms, authoring tools and used core technologies (programming languages).
 Furthermore, it is not possible to simply grab an educational website/project and to adapt its content for another audience.
 Additionally, it seems to be